Oele/audio-streamgenerator/README.md

 ```

 Get the amount of elapsed seconds in the current track - in other words the current position in the track.
 This equals to get\_elapsed\_samples/sample\_rate .

-## POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 398:

-    Unknown directive: =head